hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 There are a lot of ways how tow to make your web site better.
 You should optimize for speed, SEO, content, usability, discoverability and so on.
-There is no such thing as ideal web site.
-Everything can be improved and done better.
+Optimizations is an continious process.
+Everything can be improved and done better over time.
 In this post I tried to cover some basic steps that can be done very easily while publishing new site.